 Medical problem The children have no known medical problems

-Emotional & Psychological Development The children are developing normally but have suffered the trauma of a dysfunctional life prior to entering the orphanage.
+Emotional & Psychological Development The children are developing normally but have suffered the trauma of a dysfunctional life in their family of origin prior to entering the orphanage.

 Physical Development The child is developing normally, except for things that require two arms.